verisianHQ/core-contributor/README.md

         - Add 'Record' if it is a normal row error
         - 'Variable' if it is an error related to an entire column
         - 'Dataset' if it is an error related to a whole dataset (ie missing ae.xpt sheet or similar).
-      - **Row num**: Provide the row number (using tcm.xpthe row count of the excel sheet - note that any variable names will be row 1 and the first row starts from row 5 due to the metadata rows we always have in the sheets).
+      - **Row num**: Provide the row number (using the row count of the excel sheet - note that any variable names will be row 1 and the first row starts from row 5 due to the metadata rows we always have in the sheets).
       - **Variable**: Provide the variable name (found in the first row of the column) - with the row number this fully identifies the error cell.
       - **Error Value**:
         - Finally, copy the error value from the highlighted cell into the 'Error value'.